sguzman/HQ9-/README.md

 know the kind.

 ## Description
-The intepreter is fully and proudly HQ9+ comptatible.
+The interpreter is fully and proudly HQ9+ comptatible.
 That means it fully understands all four instructions in the language.
 It is written in Scala because why not.